PMBOK® Guide 5th Edition Knowledge Areas for Project Management - Process Groups and Processes - The Complete Guide

 Knowledge Areas in the PMP Exam and how to prepare

 If you’ve got this far, you’re probably thinking about taking the PMP exam.
 Maybe you’ve already submitted your application (in which case – congratulations!
 You’re one step closer to becoming a PMP).

 The Knowledge Areas form a significant part of the exam.
 You’ll also get questions on individual processes, for example questions covering the inputs, tools and techniques and the outputs for a process.

 A good starting point for preparing for the exam is to memorize the table.
-There is time at the beginning of your exam session to write your own notes – a crib sheet – before you get started.
-This is an excellent way to spend the first few minutes as it allows you to dump all your revision from your brain onto paper so it’s there for you to refer to during the exam.
+Then take some time after you started your exam session to write down your own notes – a crib sheet – before answering the first question.
+Investing a few minutes of your actual exam time is an excellent way to get this written down, as it allows you to dump all your revision from your brain onto paper so it’s there for you to refer to during the exam.
 It’s also a good way to relieve stress as you know you’ve got your notes to hand.
 I call it a brain dump and it should definitely include this table.